 During the week, I spend most of my time at home working or heading to the local marinas to meet clients and friends.

-A short distance outside Jaco is the world-famous Los Sueños Resort and Marina.
+A short distance outside Jaco – in Playa Herradura – is the Los Sueños Resort and Marina.
 As the fishing specialist for Costa Rica Vacations, tons of my clients visit this property and since it is so close, it’s a perfect place for me to meet them.
 The marina is amazing, the food options are over the top, and the luxury vibe of everything reminds us how great it is to live around here.

 In Los Sueños, our favorite place to hang out is the Hook-Up for lunch, great drinks, and incredible marina views.
 When entertaining or socializing at night, we also like to eat at Lanterna.
 The food is excellent and the service great.

-Their sister restaurant called Graffiti is also one of our go-to places for amazing food and mixed drinks.
-I am a big red meat guy, which is often challenging in Costa Rica, but the Coffee Encrusted Caco tenderloin at Graffiti is the best steak in town.
+Their sister restaurant, Graffiti Restro, is also one of our go-to places for amazing food and mixed drinks.
+I’m a big red meat guy, which is often challenging in Costa Rica.
+The coffee-encrusted cacao tenderloin at Graffiti, however, is the best steak in town.

-Wednesdays and Fridays are sushi night for us.
-Our favorite place is Tsunami Sushi in Jaco Walk on the second story.
-These two days are half-price on rolls and we go to town.
-If you go, try the spicy edamame and the Crab Cali roll.
+Wednesdays and Fridays are all about sushi for us, at Tsunami Sushi.
+These two days are half-price on rolls, and we go to town.
+If you go, try the spicy edamame and the crab cali roll.

-Other regular joints we frequent on any day of the week include:
+Other regular Jaco restaurants we frequent on any given day of the week include:

 Taco Bar.
-Same owners as the Pizza Bar and a great place for food and killer prices.
+Also on Jaco Walk, Taco Bar is a great place for food with killer prices.
 You order the main entrée and they have a salad bar with all the sides and fixings to load your tacos up so you get more than you can eat.

-Green Room.
-Another top pick for dinner or lunch.
+Green Room Cafe.
+The Green Room Cafe is another top pick for dinner or lunch.
 They specialize in more organic and local foods with a killer craft beer selection.
-My favorite is the bacon and jalapeño grilled cheese and my wife’s is the falafel salad.
+My favorite is the citrus creole prawns and my wife’s is the falafel salad.

 Lemon Zest.
-One of the best places in town and I put it on the same level as Graffiti.
+Lemon Zest is of the best places in town, and I put it on the same level as Graffiti.
 They have one of the best lobster dishes around and it’s our favorite place to bring fresh fish to after spending a day on the water.

 Claritas.
-A cool local spot, this is the classic Costa Rican beachfront bar/restaurant.
-Cold beer, good eats and as close to the ocean as you can get.
+A cool local spot, Claritas is your classic Costa Rican beachfront bar/restaurant.
+Cold beer, good eats, and as close to the ocean as you can get.

 Moyo.
-This has become more of a routine for us than anything.
-Out of the blue, we will get the urge and head back to Jaco walk and load up on Moyo with toppings.
-We convince ourselves that this is healthy since its yogurt, but then realize all the toppings we add kind of kill that healthy aspect.
+Moyo is a Mexican yogurt chain with a franchise in Jaco, on the Walk.
+This place has become more of a routine for us than anything.
+Out of the blue, we’ll get the urge and load up on Moyo with toppings.
+We convince ourselves that this is healthy, since its yogurt, but then realize all the toppings we add kind of kill that healthy aspect.
 But who cares, we live in Costa Rica!

-Whether you are a family looking for lots of things to see, a hardcore fisherman or surfer, a party/nightlife goer or looking to escape, Jaco has something for everyone, foodwise.
+Whether you’re a family looking for lots of things to see, a hardcore fisherman or surfer, a party/nightlife goer or looking to escape, Jaco has something for everyone, food-wise.